neo4jrb/activegraph/docs/Migrations.rst

 .. note::

   If you are new to Neo4j, note that properties on nodes and relationships are not defined ahead of time.
-Properties can be added and removed on the fly, and so adding a ``property`` to your ``ActiveNode`` or ``ActiveRel`` model is sufficient to start storing data.
+Properties can be added and removed on the fly, and so adding a ``property`` to your ``Node`` or ``Relationship`` model is sufficient to start storing data.
 No migration is needed to add properties, but if you remove a property from your model you may want a migration to cleanup the data (by using the ``remove_property``, for example).

 .. note::